 I have always been interested in subjects that used to be called Occult, then New Age, and now Metaphysical.
-But when I began writing, it was at the same time my husband and I joined a Metaphysical Society, so as I wrote, I was not only beginning a journey of writing.
-Many topics that drew my attention, or were discussed in our classes, were spiritual in nature, and I was off on a different journey of discovery as well.
+When I began writing, it was at the same time my husband and I joined a Metaphysical Society, so I was beginning more than just a journey of writing.
+Many topics that drew my attention or were discussed in our classes were spiritual in nature, and I was off on a different journey of discovery as well.

 Now, this doesn’t mean I see myself as any kind of religious or spiritual guru, or that I’m any better or worse than anyone else.
 But when I study a subject and explore it, I do it with sincerity and an open mind.
 I had three bad experiences in the last two weeks with so called “spiritual” societies and a Reiki Healer/Witch, and I feel really unsettled about them.
 The only way I know how to process this is to write about them.

 I have written on my blog about the Celtic Spirituality lecture given at a Metaphysical store which shall remain nameless.
 I used to read Tarot out of this business, and my family spent a good amount of money there over the years.
 I was reading a book about Ireland, written by a woman named Patricia Monaghan.
 Although I had the date circled on the calendar, I didn’t realize the author was actually the writer of a book I was reading right then, and thought it was very serendipitous that I was going to meet her.
 She gave a very mediocre talk for about an hour, about a book that was ten years old.
 She did have a few interesting anecdotes, but didn’t put much effort into it.
 At the end, I asked her to sign the copy of the book she wrote, the copy I was reading.
 Since it was a free lecture, I bought another of her books and some incense, to support a local business, and went home.